Are you fond of crunchy snacks and worry about the unwanted fat tied with them? Then, this popped quinoa is the perfect answer for you.

-Do you have to rinse quinoa before popping?
+Do you have to rinse the quinoa before popping it?

-Mine was prewashed and rinsed, hence I use them straight away.
-But if your package instructions do not say so, then wash and rinse quinoa a couple of times.
-Drain and spread it in a baking sheet with a parchment paper.
+Mine was prewashed and rinsed.
+Hence, I use them straight away.
+But if your package instructions do not say so, wash and rinse quinoa several times.
+Drain and spread it on a baking sheet with parchment paper.

 You can use an oven to make it dry.
-Set the oven to a minimum of 170 degrees F. Place the baking sheet in the middle rack and close the door until it is completely dry.
+Set the range to a minimum of 170 degrees F. Place the baking sheet in the middle rack and close the door until completely dry.
 Stir occasionally, and this process would take 2-3 hours.
 This makes them pop evenly.

 Can you pop quinoa in an air popper?

-I have not tried it, but I guess it is not feasible to use quinoa in air popper as they have tiny structure.
+I have not tried it, but using quinoa in an air popper is not feasible as they have tiny structures.
 It may be struct to its filter.
-If anyone tried this, then please share your experience with us.
-One of our readers updated us that air popper is throwing the quinoa because of its lightweight.
+If anyone has tried this, then please share your experience with us.
+One of our readers updated us that the air popper is throwing the quinoa because of its lightweight.
 So, popping quinoa with this machine is not working as of now.

 Can you pop quinoa in the microwave?

 This method is possible and theoretically working.
-But I feel the stovetop method is more reliable and successful.
-And the stovetop method needs fewer efforts, and everything comes together in less than 10 minutes.
+However, I feel the stovetop method is more reliable and successful.
+And the stovetop method needs less effort, and everything comes together in less than 10 minutes.

 Taste and serving Ideas of popped Quinoa

-This tastes plain, and hence, you can convert according to your time and mood.
-In the morning hours, add it to your breakfast like granola, cereal or yogurt.
+This tastes plain; hence, you can convert it according to your time and mood.
+Add it to your breakfast in the morning, like granola, cereal, or yogurt.
 If you want spicy, then toss in butter with chili flakes.
-Toss with butter, salt, and pepper which is the ideal way of enjoying it.
+Tossing with butter, salt, and pepper is the ideal way to enjoy it.

-This stays crispy for a minimum of a couple of weeks when stored in an airtight container.
+When stored in an airtight container, this stays crispy for at least a few weeks.
 It does not require any special instructions for storage.
 You may leave it at room temperature.

 How to pop quinoa?

-Popping quinoa over the stovetop is simple and straight forward, which does not require any kitchen skills.
-All you need is a thick bottomed pan, and that is it.
-The pot and the quinoa are the only two things necessary to make this dish.
+Popping quinoa over the stovetop is simple, and does not require any kitchen skills.
+All you need is a thick-bottomed pan, and that is it.
+The pot and the quinoa are the only two necessary to make this dish.

 The only pro tip that I can think of sharing with you is-